squisquater/Red-Fox-Hybrid-Zone-Dynamics/SampleList.md

+Information for red fox DNA samples from the California Lowlands used in this study, including geographic range delineation, year collected, and markers amplified or sequenced.
+For additional information (spatial coordinates, museum accession numbers, citations for use in previous studies, etc.) see TableS1 in associated manuscript.

 | SampleID   | Region            | Year      | mtDNA-hap | mtDNA-anc   | GBS-seq | GBS-success |
 | ---------- | ----------------- | --------- | --------- | ----------- | ------- | ----------- |
 | acvc-98-02 | Nonnative         | 1998      | N-7       | nonnative   | No      | No          |